 '''

 Signs the supplied configtx update file in place on the filesystem.
 Requires '-f'.

-Usage:

 peer channel signconfigtx [flags]

 Flags:

 -f, --file string Configuration transaction file generated by a tool such as

 →configtxgen for submitting to orderer

 -h, --help

 help for signconfigtx

 Global Flags:

 Path to file containing PEM-encoded

 --cafile string

 →trusted certificate(s) for the ordering endpoint

 --certfile string

 Path to file containing PEM-encoded X509

--public key to use for mutual TLS communication with the orderer endpoint
+→public key to use for mutual TLS communication with the orderer endpoint

 --clientauth

 Use mutual TLS when communicating with

-\hookrightarrow the orderer endpoint
+\hookrightarrowthe orderer endpoint

 --connTimeout duration

 Timeout for client to connect (default 3s)

 --keyfile string

 Path to file containing PEM-encoded

-\rightarrowprivate key to use for mutual TLS communication with the orderer endpoint
+→private key to use for mutual TLS communication with the orderer endpoint

 -o, --orderer string

 Ordering service endpoint

---ordererTLSHostnameOverride string The hostname override to use when,

-\leftrightarrowvalidating the TLS connection to the orderer.
+→validating the TLS connection to the orderer.

---tls
+--t.ls

 Use TLS when communicating with the

-\hookrightarroworderer endpoint
+\rightarroworderer endpoint

 '''

-11.4.9 peer channel update
+10.4.9 peer channel update

 '''

 Signs and sends the supplied configtx update file to the channel.
 Requires '-f', '-o',

-\rightarrow '-c'.

 Usage:

 peer channel update [flags]

-Flags:

--c, --channelID string In case of a newChain command, the channel ID to create.
+-c, --channelID string

+In case of a newChain command, the channel ID to create.

-\rightarrowIt must be all lower case, less than 250 characters long and match the regular
+→It must be all lower case, less than 250 characters long and match the regular

-→expression: [a-z][a-z0-9.-]
+\rightarrowexpression: [a-z][a-z0-9.-]

 -f, --file string

 Configuration transaction file generated by a tool such as

 →configtxgen for submitting to orderer

 help for update

--h, --help

 Global Flags:

 --cafile string

 Path to file containing PEM-encoded

 →trusted certificate(s) for the ordering endpoint

 --certfile string

 Path to file containing PEM-encoded X509

--public key to use for mutual TLS communication with the orderer endpoint
+→public key to use for mutual TLS communication with the orderer endpoint

 --clientauth

 Use mutual TLS when communicating with

-→the orderer endpoint

 --connTimeout duration

 Timeout for client to connect (default 3s)

 --keyfile string

 Path to file containing PEM-encoded

--private key to use for mutual TLS communication with the orderer endpoint
+→private key to use for mutual TLS communication with the orderer endpoint

 -o, --orderer string

 Ordering service endpoint

 --ordererTLSHostnameOverride string

 The hostname override to use when

 →validating the TLS connection to the orderer.

 --tls

-Use TLS when communicating with the
+Use TLS when communicating with the...

 →orderer endpoint

 '''